 2. The author of a paper that satisfies these conditions will be deemed to have consented to that paper being considered for the prize unless they indicate expressly to the contrary.

-3. A conflict of interest includes, but is no limited to, where a Convenor or Judge is a colleague or PhD supervisor of an author.
+3. A conflict of interest includes, but is not limited to, where a Convenor, Chair or Judge is a colleague or PhD supervisor of an author.